Community-led Responsive and Effective Urban Health Systems (CHORUS)

 Who we are: CHORUS is a Research Programme Consortium that brings together health researchers from Africa, South Asia and the UK.
 CHORUS works with communities, health professionals and city level decision makers to develop and test ways to improve the health of the poorest urban residents.

 The Challenge: As rapid and uncontrolled urbanisation continues across low- and middle-income countries, health systems are struggling to keep up, and the needs of poor urban communities are often not met.
 This is especially true for those experiencing exclusion due to intersections with gender, caste, ethnicity, religion and disability.
+Many of the challenges to good health among urban residents are created by the wider urban environment such as inadequate water and sanitation provision, air pollution, urban design that favours vehicles and the influential role of commercial organisations and easy access to unhealthy diets, tobacco and substance abuse.

-The Response: The CHORUS vision is to address these challenges and help build resilience in urban health systems.
-Our demand-led approach will work with poor communities to understand their health needs and design and evaluate interventions that will drive the improvement of the urban health system.
-We will work closely with urban policymakers and providers to ensure that any intervention developed is consistent with policy objectives and is feasible and sustainable.
-Our response will be divided into a number of research pillars and cross cutting themes.
+The Response: The CHORUS vision is to address these multi-sectoral challenges and help build resilience in urban health systems.
+Our demand-led approach works with poor communities to understand their health needs and design and evaluate interventions that will drive the improvement of the urban health system.
+We work closely with urban policymakers and providers to ensure that the interventions we co-design are consistent with policy objectives and are feasible and sustainable.

 Projects